 To prove that, we made a quick survey among friends and asked them to guess the number of groceries in their kitchen.
 Then they made an inventory to check the actual number.
 The result – the real figure was between double and triple their initial guess.

 When you don’t have a fridge and pantry inventory, you buy either too much or not enough.
 Both of these result in throwing food away.
 When you forget to buy something, you would not be able to cook exactly what you had planned.

 Until you go to the store again, it’s very likely that some of the other ingredients for the recipe will go bad or best case scenario – get buried in the back of the fridge or pantry until completely forgotten.

-The same applies for overbuying.
+The same applies to overbuying.
 That extra bottle of soy sauce or bag of frozen berries – yes, they do have a long shelf life.
-But is it long enough until you decide to go for a home-made sushi or blueberry pie again?
+But is it long enough until you decide to go for home-made sushi or blueberry pie again?

 How other people do it?